Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 Great!
 Now we can observe many individual point without being overlayed on top of each other.
 Also, since many operators do not have any **res** stats, many points are <b>clustered</b> around the (0,0) position in the **res** scattorplot!

+As can be seen from the multiple scatterplots, there is a **perfect linear relationship** (Pearson coefficient = 1) between base stats and elite 1 stats.
+This mean upgrading operatos to the next level will boost their stats significantly!